 The largest country in South America, Brazil has faced rapid increases in overweight and obesity prevalence similar to its other countries in Latin America.
-Our UNC team has been collaborating with colleagues at the University of São Paulo since the early 1990s.
-We provide research support for advocacy efforts related to healthy eating and obesity prevention.
-Together with our partners, we plan to evaluate any forthcoming policies as they are passed/implemented.
+Members of our team have been collaborating with colleagues at the University of São Paulo since the early 1990s.
+We currently provide research support for work including:

 Policies